Listening to the Student Experience in Chemistry

 North Seattle College, Seattle, Washington, USA

 This is a link to a story of how documentation can be applied in higher education.
 Documentation enables all of us to listen more deeply to the student experience, hear their voices again in slow time, and reconsider teaching and learning.
-We wish to illustrate how documentation provides the opportunity for teachers to revisit their teaching and students to revisit the choices they make in the moments they struggle in order for everyone involved to better understand how both instructors and students grow towards more competent and more intentional ways of being.
+Listening to Students PDF We wish to illustrate how documentation provides the opportunity for teachers to revisit their teaching and students to revisit the choices they make in the moments they struggle in order for everyone involved to better understand how both instructors and students grow towards more competent and more intentional ways of being.

 We watched the recording and transcribed the dialog, selecting one still frame from the video to represent that moment.
 The result we called a “capture” — one small slice of their struggle to represent charge distribution.
 The capture enabled us to listen more closely, to see learning unfold, and to reflect upon evidence of the process of learning in a tangible and concrete way.
 The capture allowed us to talk about learning together and share the meaning each of us sees.
 We have shown these slides to hundreds of faculty and have discovered many different viewpoints, way beyond our own.
 We think collaborative discussions about this kind of documentation enables the professional development of educators in all disciplines.